 Crinan, the Abbot of Dunkfeld, led an uprising against Macbeth in an attempt to put his grandson Malcolm (III) on the Scottish throne.
 Malcolm was living at the court of Edward the Confessor at the time.
 Crinian was killed and the uprising failed.

-Macbeth was killed by Malcolm III (Malcolm Canmore) who later became the King of Scotland.
+Macbeth was killed by Malcolm III, also known as Malcolm Canmore, who later became the King of Scotland.
 Macbeth was succeeded by his stepson Lulach who was crowned at Scone.

-Many of the northern English lords escaped to Scotland and the court of Malcolm III when it was clear that William had control of the country.
+Many of the northern English lords escaped to Scotland and to the court of Malcolm III when it was clear that William the Conqueror had control of the country.

 Edgar the Aetheling took refuge with Malcolm III in Scotland along with his sister Margaret.
 Malcolm and Margaret were married in the same year.

-William Rufus ordered the construction of the castle at Carlisle because of the thrreat that Malcolm III posed.
+William Rufus ordered the construction of a castle at Carlisle because of the thrreat that the Scottish King Malcolm III posed.

 Malcolm III, the king of Scotland, and his son Edward were both killed at the battle of Alnwick in Northumberland.
 Malcolm had invaded England after William II had made moves to take more control over Cumbria and had fortified Carlisle.